 White Mountain, New Hampshire

 One of the most underrated destinations on the map.
 And if the scenery doesn’t capture your heart, heading back to nature sure will.
-My top tips are a visit to Diana’s Bath (bring your swimsuit), Cannon Mountain Aerial Tramway, Flume Gorge, and make sure you don’t leave without heading to Saco River Tubing.
+My top tips are a visit to Diana’s Bath (bring your swimsuit), Cannon Mountain Aerial Tramway, and Flume Gorge, and make sure you don’t leave without heading to Saco River Tubing.

 Washington DC, Maryland

 America’s capital.
-If you can’t get in for a visit to the White House, the mint is a super fun way to pass time in this political destination.
+If you can’t get in for a visit to the White House, the mint is a super fun way to pass the time in this political destination.

 Want a quick dose of US history then stop in Philly to check out the famous Liberty Bell.
 Oh, and the even more famous Philly Cheese Steak.

 Virginia Beach, Virginia